vekatze/neut/book/src/terms.md

 Given a funciton application `e(e1, ..., en)` the system does the following:

-1. Computes `e`, `e1`, ..., `en` into values `v`, `v1`, ..., `vn`.
+1. Computes `e`, `e1`, ..., `en` into values `v`, `v1`, ..., `vn`
-2. Extracts the content of the closure `v`, obtaining the label of the closed function and the tuple of the free variables.
+2. Extracts the content of the closure `v`, obtaining the label of the closed function and the tuple of the free variables
-3. Deallocates the tuple of the closure `v`.
+3. Deallocates the tuple of the closure `v`
-4. Calls the function label is called with the tuple and `v1, ..., vn` as arguments.
+4. Calls the function label with the tuple and `v1, ..., vn` as arguments

 ### Type